piqueen314/ipython-IDV/README.md

 This requires that you have an [IDV version 5.3u1](http://www.unidata.ucar.edu/software/idv/nightly/) or above and set IDV_HOME environment variable to the IDV install directory.
 The python will run:
 ${IDV_HOME}/runIDV

+The drilsdownplugin.jar is a RAMADDA plugin that provides Drisldown Case Study functionality.
+It is produced from the [RAMADDA drilsdown report](https://github.com/Unidata/drilsdown) but is included here so all of the products that are required for running drilsdown can be found in one place.